gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ## Particles

+Functions which allow to send particles of various forms to the player.
+These allow to highlight zones for all players, including those with vanilla clients (unlike with `draw_shape` function which only works for players with carpet clients)

 ### `particle()`, `particle(name, pos, count?. spread?, speed?, player?)`

 Renders a cloud of particles `name` centered around `pos` position, by default `count` 10 of them, default `speed`